hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 ## Handling third-party database updates

-This design works as expected until the database receives updates from another source:
+This design works as expected as long as the database doesn't receive updates from another source:

 ![Updating the database while bypassing the cache](assets/2020-07-16-updating-database-bypassing-cache.svg)